dlicata335/CCPP/hw/Homework10.md

 not match this regular expression.
-Define when a string is in the language of a regular expression containing a backreference (hint: you might need to change the type of s ∈L r to add some extra data) and write a certified matcher that handles backreferences in the style of .
+Define when a string is in the language of a regular expression containing a backreference (hint: you might need to change the type of s ∈L r to add some extra data) and write a certified matcher that handles backreferences in the style of either homework 7 or 8.
 For simplicity you can start with a language that allows only a single backreference to the most recent capturing group.